Victorian Railways fixed wheel passenger carriages: Composite First- & Second-Class Carriages AB/ABH/XY/XYH

 These cars were mixed first- and second-class versions of the standard fixed wheel rollingstock.
 First-class compartments were usually slightly wider, allowing for more legroom.

 AB type carriages were built between 1859 and 1887, with a further ten converted from other classes in 1892.
 As a result, the total fleet was in the range 1 AB to 157 AB.

 From 1888 to 1904, as patronage increased and mixed-purpose carriages became less useful, the class was converted, mainly to second-class-only (and a small number to TBO, a second-class van with a booking office installed), though a handful became workmen's sleeping accommodation.
 Car 118 AB was recoded to 118 ABH in about 1900, for holiday traffic.

 The 1910 re-coding saw the leftover cars converted from AB to XY; 118 ABH became 15 XYH, and was removed from service in 1913.
 Otherwise, the number range was 1 to 42 XY, although about five cars were never converted, and were scrapped or put to other uses.

 Between 1911 and 1958, the XY cars were progressively scrapped or converted to other uses (mainly workmen's vehicles of the W-series), the last being 25XY on 29 July 1958.

-It is thought that the derelict carriage body at Manor, south of Werribee, is a former XY carriage.
+It is thought that the derelict carriage body near Manor, south of Werribee, is a former XY carriage.
+It survives as a wooden frame, and sadly in recent years had been blown over by the wind.
 Another carriage body, from 5 XY, is thought to be in Hampton, having been recorded as being in good condition in 1996.